 We now focus on SeDAR-based MCL's ability to perform global localisation.
 In these experiments, the system is given no indication of where in the map the robot is.
-Instead, we use a maximum 50,000 particles (minimum 15,000) placed over the floorplan.
+Instead, a maximum 50k particles (min.
+15k) is placed over the floorplan.

-1) Quantitative Results: Figure 9 shows the same four scenarios as in the previous section.
-For the range-based scenarios (blue lines) it can be seen that using only the label information ( $\epsilon_o = 0.0, \epsilon{\ell} = 1.00$ ) consistently outperforms the state of the art, both in terms of how quickly the values converge to a final result and the actual error on convergence.
+1) Quantitative Results: Figure 3b shows the same four scenarios as in the previous section.
+For the range-based scenarios (blue lines) it can be seen that using only the label information $(\epsilon_o = 0.0, \epsilon\ell = 1.00)$ consistently outperforms the state of the art, both in terms of how quickly the values converge to a final result and the actual error on convergence.
 This shows that SeDAR used in an MCL context is more discriminative than standard occupancy maps in RMCL.
-The second range-based measurement ( $\epsilon_o = 0.25, \epsilon{\ell} = 0.75$ ) significantly outperforms all other approaches.
+The second range-based measurement ($\epsilon_o = 0.25, \epsilon\ell = 0.75$) significantly outperforms all other approaches.
 This is probably because, in principle, the occupancy maps can be considered another "label" in the semantic floorplan.
-This makes sense because setting $\epsilon_o = 0.25$ is equivalent to weighting all labels equally, as it is a third of $\epsilon{\ell} = 0.75$ which is the weight of 3 labels.
+This makes sense because setting $\epsilon_o = 0.25$ is equivalent to weighting all labels equally, as it is a third of $\epsilon{\,\ell}=0.75$ which is the weight of 3 labels.
 In terms of the ray-based version of our approach (red lines), we compare two scenarios.
-A mild ghost factor ( $\epsilon{\rm g} = 3.0$ ) and a harsh one ( $\epsilon{\rm g} = 7.0$ ).
+A mild ghost factor ($\epsilon{\rm g}=3.0$) and a harsh one ($\epsilon_6 = 7.0$).
 These versions of the approach both provide comparable performance to the state-of-the-art.
 It is important to emphasise that this approach uses absolutely no range and/or depth measurements.
-As such, comparing against depth-based systems is inherently unfair.
+As such, comparing against depthbased systems is inherently unfair.
 Still, SeDAR ray-based approaches compare favourably to AMCL.
-In terms of convergence, the mild ghost factor $\epsilon{\rm g} = 3.0$ gets to within several meters even quicker than AMCL, at which point the convergence rate slows down and is overtaken by AMCL.
+In terms of convergence, the mild ghost factor $\epsilon{\scriptscriptstyle G}=3.0$ gets to within several meters even quicker than AMCL, at which point the convergence rate slows down and is overtaken by AMCL.
 The steady state performance is also comparable.
 While the performance temporarily degrades, it manages to recover and keep a steady error rate throughout the whole run.
-On the other hand, the harsher ghost factor $\epsilon{\rm g} = 7.0$ takes longer to converge, but remains steady and eventually outperforms the milder ghost factor.
+On the other hand, the harsher ghost factor $\epsilon{\scriptscriptstyle G}=7.0$ takes longer to converge, but remains steady and eventually outperforms the milder ghost factor.
 Table II shows the RMSE, error along with other statistics.